Access main content

 • The CDI and its treasures of knowledge

-• Labs and their scientific experiments
+• The labs and their scientific experiments

 • The refectory and its flavors to guess

-4. Giant Cultural Quiz: Classes compete to test their knowledge in a large interactive quiz.
-A fun way to combine sports and culture.
+4. Giant cultural quiz: classes compete on their knowledge in a large interactive quiz.
+A fun way to combine sport and culture.

 Creative projects to decorate the high school

-The collaborative fresco
+The collaborative mural

 Here's how to organize a collaborative mural with the whole class:

-The photo exhibition 'My summer in pictures'
+The photo exhibition 'My Summer in Pictures'

-last articles
+Latest articles

 November 17, 2025